MykalMachon/mykal.codes/src/posts/aoc-2022-solution-for-day-5-1.md

 draft: false

 ---
-Advent of Code day 6 is done!
+Advent of Code, day 6, is done!
 This was another quick one.

 ```python
     Advent of code day 6: